 |Azure subscription||Contoso created subscriptions in an earlier article in this series.
 If you don't have an Azure subscription, create a free account.

 If you create a free account, you're the administrator of your subscription and can perform all actions.

 If you use an existing subscription and you're not the administrator, you need to work with the admin to assign you Owner or Contributor permissions.

 If you need more granular permissions, review this article.

 |Azure infrastructure||Learn how Contoso set up an Azure infrastructure.

-Learn more about specific network and storage requirements for Site Recovery.
+Learn more about specific prerequisites requirements for Azure Migrate Server Migration.

 |On-premises servers||On-premises vCenter Servers should be running version 5.5, 6.0, or 6.5

 ESXi hosts should run version 5.5, 6.0 or 6.5

 One or more VMware VMs should be running on the ESXi host.